davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/select-subplan.md

 |/
 | * TODO-rb: Move read-book.md to evaluate-pedagogical-tool.md
 |/
-| * TODO-snsa: What is the difference between self-attention and attention?
+| * Target: TODO-snsa: What is the difference between self-attention and attention?: +4h
 |/
 | * TODO-dr: Should you reduce the dimensionality of your inputs?
 |/